junxit/us-congress-bills-112/metadata.md

 - 2012-05-10 — Introduced in Senate
 - 2012-05-10 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S3089-3090)
 - 2012-05-10 — Sponsor introductory remarks on measure.
 (CR S3090)
+- 2012-05-24 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S3658-3659)
+- 2012-05-24 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S3658-3659)
+- 2012-05-24 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S3658-3659)
+- 2012-05-24 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S3658-3659)